Yes organic cotton really is better. Why organic cotton is the only choice for a sustainable future.

-Over a decade a go we at Nomads made the decision to use cotton the way nature intended.
-When we first started out on our sustainable fashion journey, we were really only using hemp.
-But straight hemp makes wrinkled, faded clothing that limited our imaginations.
-We new that in order to develop fabric that could go where we wanted to go, we were going to have to introduce some kind of blend to help us get the quality, and versatility we were looking for.
+Over a decade ago, we at Nomads made the decision to use cotton the way nature intended.
+When we first started out on our sustainable fashion journey we were really only using hemp.
+But undiluted hemp makes wrinkled, faded clothing that limited our imaginations.
+We knew that in order to develop a fabric that could match our designs, we were going to have to introduce some kind of blend to help us get the quality, and versatility we were looking for.

 Why use cotton at all?

 Cotton – either 100% or as a blend- is the most produced, and used fabric on the planet today.
 Along with hemp, cotton is one of the oldest plant-to-fabric crops in the world.
 The first sign of cotton use was found in India around 6,000 B.C.
-Like hemp, it’s widespread use stemmed from it’s easy transition from plant to fabric – it needs no processing or chemicals, and can go from the stem to a spinning wheel.
+Like hemp, the widespread use of cotton stemmed from its easy transition from plant to fabric – it needs no processing or chemicals, and can go from the stem to a spinning wheel.
 Cotton is almost entirely made of cellulose, making it breathable, and naturally absorbent, and it takes dye well.
-It it’s natural state, and location, it grows relatively quickly and easily, and is incredibly versatile (think jeans to t-shirts, to light summer dresses)…so what happened?
+It its natural state, and location, it grows relatively quickly and easily, and is incredibly versatile (think jeans to t-shirts, to light summer dresses)…so what happened?

 Traditional cotton is one of the most toxic crops on the planet

 Mainstream cotton crops endure the third highest pesticide use in the US after soy and corn.
-Monstanto produced GMO cotton -known as BT cotton –was developed to address this issue by producing an insecticide that kills off it’s major pests, but the pests have shown early resistance, and most of those GMO crops are now also routinely doused with pesticides with disastrous effects on both land and farmers – who are often poor third world families.
+Monstanto-produced GMO cotton (known as BT cotton )was developed to address this issue by producing an insecticide that kills off its major pests, but the pests have shown early resistance, and most of those GMO crops are now also routinely doused with pesticides with disastrous effects on both land and farmers (often poor third world families).
 According to the World Health Organization up to 20,000 deaths each year are caused by pesticide poisoning in developing countries.
 And that doesn’t include the cost to fish and wildlife…

 Why use organic cotton?